ioBroker/ioBroker.js-controller/docs/en/tutorial/restore.md

 States  type: redis
 ```

-If "redis" is in Objects type and / or States type, you must install the Redis server on the new system.
+If objects type and / or states type says "redis", you must install the Redis server on the new system.
 If there is "file" for both types, the Redis server is not required.

-If you should no longer have access to the old system and you do not know what exactly was configured before, then install the Redis server in advance.
+If you should no longer have access to the old system and you do not know what exactly was configured there, then install the Redis server in advance.

 #### Redis installed:
 To do this, go to the terminal by putty and execute the following commands: